Free Guide · Updated 2026 · FDA-Aligned

 Document exactly how you will correlate SBOM components to CVE feeds after clearance, who triages, and what the SLAs are for each severity tier.

-- Monitoring source list (NVD, CISA KEV, H-ISAC, vendor PSIRTs)
+- Deliverables.
+Monitoring source list (NVD, CISA KEV, H-ISAC, vendor PSIRTs); risk-based triage SLAs by CVSS severity; named triage owner and escalation path.

-FDA guidance §VI.A - monitoring must be documented and operational post-clearance.
-IEC 81001-5-1 §5.7 requires ongoing TPLC vulnerability tracking.
+- FDA / Standards tie.
+FDA guidance VI.A requires monitoring to be documented and operational post-clearance.
+IEC 81001-5-1 5.7 requires ongoing TPLC vulnerability tracking.

 Coordinated Vulnerability Disclosure (CVD) Policy

-- CVD policy with security contact, scope, and response SLAs
+- Deliverables.
+CVD policy with security contact, scope, and response SLAs; internal triage workflow tied to patch cadence; references to ISO/IEC 29147 and 30111.

-FDA guidance §VII - CVD is explicitly required.
+- FDA / Standards tie.
+FDA guidance VII explicitly requires CVD.
 Absence of a documented program is a common deficiency.

 Patch & Update Process Description